ZoeDekraker/Nursing-Projects/README.md

 This GitHub repo is a portfolio of projects and tools that I have developed mostly related to automating Aged Care Nursing tasks. <br/>
 A mixture of Python, PowerShell and Power Automate Desktop flows.
-(These projects were prior to ChatGPT's release, which has changed the world and 10x'd our abilitiy to automate nursing tasks.)

 ## How to navigate this repo?